 Cranberry Chipotle Chicken Enchiladas

 Whether canned or homemade, cranberry sauce delivers a healthy dose of vitamins to this dish.
-A little bit sweet, a little bit smoky, these enchiladas are a delightful way to use leftover chicken or turkey. —Julie Peterson, Crofton, Maryland
+A little bit sweet and a little bit smoky, these enchiladas are a delightful way to use leftover chicken or turkey. —Julie Peterson, Crofton, Maryland

 Total TimePrep: 30 min.
 Bake: 30 min.